You Ruin Me: Recording and composition

 "You Ruin Me" is a slow-tempo ballad.
 The track is written in the key of F major, with Jessica and Lisa's vocals spanning from G3 - B♭4.
 The recording features "minimalist" instrumentation of piano and sweeping strings, an arrangement which Tim Byron of The Vine said was reminiscent of "Someone Like You" by Adele.
 Lisa sings most of the song, with Jessica singing the bridge and backing vocals during the last chorus.
 It begins with the line, "Job well done, standing ovation.
 You got what you wanted, I guess you won."
-Following the first verse, Lisa sings the chorus with, "[cause you] play me like a symphony, play me til your fingers bleed, I'm your greatest masterpiece - You ruin me."
+Following the first verse, Lisa sings the chorus with, "[cause you] play me like a symphony, play me till your fingers bleed, I'm your greatest masterpiece - You ruin me."

 Release and reception

 The song was sent to mainstream radio on 11 September 2014 and was released digitally and physically on 19 September 2014.
 The CD single contained a remix of the song by Josh Katz.